Hippopotamuses in Colombia: Control efforts

-In 2009, one adult hippopotamus (called "Pepe") was killed by hunters under authorization of the local authorities.
-When a photo of the dead hippo became public, it caused considerable controversy among animal rights groups both within the country and abroad, and further plans of culling ceased.

 Alternative methods for controlling the hippo population have been considered, but they are unproven, or difficult and expensive.
 In 2017 a wild male hippo was caught, castrated and released again, with an overall cost of about US$50,000.

 In 2020, there were no plans by the local government to manage the population, but further studies on their effect on the habitat have been initiated.
 Because of the fast-growing population, conservationists recommended that a management plan needed to be rapidly developed.

 By October 2021, the Colombian government had started a program to sterilize the hippos using a chemical to make them infertile.
 The approach uses an anti-GnRH vaccine known as GonaCon.
 Such vaccines turn the immune system against GnRH, a hormone important for sex organ function.
 During this time, both national and international animal rights movements surrounding the hippo population had increased.
 As such, in an effort to protect the hippos, a lawsuit was filed which explored the interests of the hippos in relation to their management.

 In March 2023, it was announced that the Colombian government is proposing transferring at least 70 hippopotamuses to India and Mexico as part of a plan to control their population.
-Authorities estimate that 170 hippos currently inhabit Colombia and there is a potential for the population to increase to 1,000 by the year 2035.
+Authorities estimated that 170 hippos inhabited the country at the time and that they could potentially increase to 1,000 by the year 2035.

 In November 2023 the Colombian Environment Minister, Susana Muhamad, announced plans to manage the invasive hippo population.
 This strategy involves three measures, the sterilization of around 40 hippos a year, in addition to translocation and culling measures which were still being explored, citing environmental concerns.
 In August 2024, the Administrative Court of Cundinamarca gave the Ministry of Environment three months to issue a proper "regulation that contemplates measures for the eradication of the species," on the basis that the hippos were affecting the area's "ecological balance."

+Euthanasia

+On April 13, 2026, the Colombian Ministry of Environment approved the euthanasia of the more than 80 hippos that make up the invasive population with an investment of COP$7,200 million and delegated to the regional autonomous corporations Cornare, Corantioquia, Corpoboyacá and CAS.
+Indian billionaire Anant Ambani offered transportation and shelter in India for the animals.